|Request Registration Info.

 - Led by timber framing instructor and Timber Framers Guild member, Tom Cundiff

-Natural Building Skills You Can Bring Home
+Building Skills You Can Bring Home

 Students will spend 10 full days at Dancing Rabbit Ecovillage learning the historic craft of timber frame construction using mortise and tenon joinery.
-Unique to this course is the opportunity to work with round wood material and layout techniques, with a dose of square (milled) timber as well.
+Unique to this course is the opportunity to work with round wood material and layout techniques, with a smaller dose of square (milled) timber as well.
 We’ll cover how to use a variety of natural timbers in combination with one another, and different layout techniques that accompany each material.
-Timber selection, scribe rule and square rule, assembly, and rigging and raising techniques are just a taste of the material we will cover in this detailed, hands-on course.
+Material selection, scribe rule and square rule, assembly, and rigging and raising techniques are just a taste of the material we will cover in this detailed, hands-on course.
 Not only that, we’ll experience and learn some of the fundamental connections between building structure, design, and sustainable lifestyle alternatives.

 Evening lectures and activities will include planning and design, restoring old tools and sharpening, a natural materials discussion, and more.
 Evening events will also include fun community building activities, too!